 He soon realized that he had to change his topic.
 The researcher observed how his peers at the Chinese Academy of Social Sciences became swept up in the 1989 urban protest movement, and he found that people in the streets no longer shunned him as a foreigner but were suddenly willing to speak their minds to him.
 When he returned to the University of California, Berkeley, he wrote about how the daily frustrations of ordinary Chinese – over cadre privilege, corruption and economic insecurity – had led to the outburst that found a brutal ending on June 4th when tanks rolled into Tiananmen Square.

-China’s rise to become one of the world’s key players is resulting in a far-reaching shift in international power, market and communication structures, something that also has consequences for Germany.
-The Mercator Institute for China Studies (MERICS) analyses the political, economic, social, technological and ecological developments in China and their international impact.
-In this way, the aim is to enrich and broaden the German view of China
+China’s rise to a global player has resulted in a far-reaching shift in international power, market and communication structures.
+The Mercator Institute for China Studies (MERICS) analyses political, economic and social developments in China and their impact for Germany and Europe.

 What are the objectives?

 MERICS is an independent research institute on contemporary China.
 The institute informs decision-makers in politics, business, and society, and shares its findings with the media and the general public.
 MERICS aims to present a nuanced picture of China and to deepen expertise on China in Germany and Europe.

 The Mercator Institute for China Studies (MERICS) is a non-profit think tank set up in 2013 in Berlin.
 It is currently the biggest research institution in Europe with an exclusive focus on contemporary China.
 MERICS covers four research areas: